- Cardonald Campus

 You will be informed of the outcome by email within 10 working days after the interview.
 There are four possible outcomes:

-Once an offer is received, you must reply within 10 working days or risk losing your place.
-If a place is unavailable at your first choice of campus, you may be offered a place at one of our other campuses and you must respond to this within 10 working days.
+Once an offer is received, you must reply within 14 days or risk losing your place.
+If a place is unavailable at your first choice of campus, you may be offered a place at one of our other campuses and you must respond to this within 14 days.